NRS § 202.285 is the Nevada gun law that prohibits willfully and maliciously firing a gun into a building or vehicle.

 - acting wantonly, maliciously, or negligently.

-Brandishing a weapon
+Brandishing a Weapon

 NRS 202.320 makes it a misdemeanor to draw a deadly weapon in a threatening manner in front of two or more human beings.
-But if you put someone in fear of immediate bodily harm, you instead would face charges for assault with a deadly weapon – a felony.
+Though if you put someone in fear of immediate bodily harm, you instead would face charges for assault with a deadly weapon – a felony.

 Additional Resources